 Pledge loans build credit because credit unions report your monthly payments to the three major credit bureaus (Equifax, Experian, TransUnion).
 Each on-time payment demonstrates responsibility, gradually improving your credit score.

 After 12-24 months of on-time payments, your score typically improves significantly.
-The collateral means zero risk for the credit union, so they're willing to report your positive history and help you build credit.
+The collateral means very low risk for the credit union, so they're willing to report your positive history and help you build credit.

 Comparison With Other Credit-Building Methods